Mystikil/PyOT/README.md

 Documentation
 =============

-You can find additional documentation of PyOT here: http://vapus.net/pyot_doc/index.html
+You can find additional documentation of PyOT here: https://devnexus.online/pyot/

-Useful scripting guide here: http://vapus.net/pyot_doc/scriptevents.html

 Testing
 -------